 Some other miscellaneous changes on the to-do list for this cycle include:

 - Thunderbolt 3 settings in Control Centre

 - ‘Low bandwidth’ mode

 - Fingerprint unlocking

-This list is by no means definitive!
-You can expect more changes and developments to be added as the development kicks into gear.
+Keep in mind that this list is by no means definitive.
+You can expect further changes and developments to be added as the development kicks into gear.

 Download Ubuntu 18.10 Daily Builds for Testing

 If you’re keen to help test or muck in with development ahead of the Ubuntu 18.10 release date you can download the a daily build from the link below.